SubhashiniArun/gol/README.markdown

-This is a forked Repo demonstarting simple Jenkins app
+This is a forked repo demonstarting simple Jenkins app.

 ## Building the project